Purdue University in Indianapolis serves as a pipeline to the Indy 500

 You see the cars on the racetrack, but it starts at Purdue University in Indianapolis – Purdue's portion of what was formerly IUPUI – and its undergraduate motorsports engineering program.
 It's the only of its kind in the entire country.

-"We are starting to burst at the seams," said program director Chris Finch.
+"We are starting to burst at the seams," program director Chris Finch said.
 "We are starting to get more and more interest in the program."

-Finch worked as a race engineer in IndyCar for nearly 20 years.
-Now he runs the program that serves as a pipeline to working in motorsports.
+Finch, who worked as a race engineer in IndyCar for nearly 20 years, now runs the program that serves as a pipeline to working in motorsports.
 Former students are now working for 32 of the 33 teams and drivers represented in the Indianapolis 500.

-Take Josefine Eskildsen, for example, a 2023 graduate of the program turned systems engineer for Brian Herta Autosport.
+Take Josefine Eskildsen, for example, a 2023 graduate of the program is now systems engineer for Brian Herta Autosport.

 It's a vital position on any race team.
 Skills learned in the program apply directly to the most competitive series in motorsports.
 It's rewarding for students and fulfilling for Finch.

-"I came into this program with barely any automotive experience," Eskildsen explained.
-"I didn't have any major motorsports interest, but I heard about the program and it sounded really cool.
+"I came into this program with barely any automotive experience," Eskildsen said.
+"I didn't have any major motorsports interest, but I heard about the program, and it sounded really cool.
 I just jumped into it.
-Now everything I know, I learned from the program."
+Now, everything I know, I learned from the program."

 "They're achieving their dreams," Finch said with a smile.
 "They're working hard, they're being successful, and they're incredibly talented, which is just great."